itsmejay18/itsmejay18/README.md

 </p>

 ### Approach
 I favor clean architecture, dependable release pipelines, and pragmatic documentation.
-If you need a custom system built, I take commission work and deliver solutions that stay fast, reliable, and easy to debug, extend, and scale over the long term.
+I’m still learning and leveling up every day, and I take commission work to build custom systems that stay fast, reliable, and easy to debug, extend, and scale over the long term.

 ### Connect with Me
 <p align="left">